Million Dollar Deviled Eggs Recipe

 Pipe the egg yolk mixture into the cavities of the egg whites.

-If you find that your deviled eggs tend to slide around on the serving platter, you can try a couple of methods to keep them in place.
+If your deviled eggs tend to slide around on the serving platter, you can try several methods to keep them in place.
 One option is to place a small dollop of the filling on the serving platter under each egg half to act as a “glue.”
 Another option is to use a deviled egg tray with molded indentations to hold the eggs securely in place.
 These trays can be found in kitchen supply stores or online.

 Serving Suggestions

-Deviled eggs are best served chilled, but they can be left at room temperature for a short period, such as during a party or gathering.
+Deviled eggs are best served chilled but can be left at room temperature for a short period, such as during a party or gathering.

 Top them with chopped parsley or green onions and sliced mini gherkins.
-A sprinkle of paprika powder is great for a pop of color.
+For a pop of color, sprinkle with paprika powder.

 Storage Suggestions